MarioAngelov2/FootShop/readme.md

 ## Details
 The `Foot Shop` is a simple website where users can explore and search for various shoes, bags, accessories and more.
 The application was build using Vite + React.
 The structure of it is Header, Hero page, Filter menu, Product grid and Footer.
+The data is hardcoded and retreived from `JSON` file.
 Every product page has implemented an algorithm for sorting.
 The user can select from several sorting methods: lowest price, highest price, alphabetical a-z, alphabetical z-a.
 In addition there is a filter menu which provides an easy way to filter the currently displayed products from price range and different color.
 The product pages have a counter which displays how many products are currently displayed from the total quantity and a button `Load more` which loads more products to the page in order to avoid displaying all at once.

 Used libraries: